-The X-Line version are in some ways the opposite of the GT-Line, with suspension that’s raised by 15mm to provide more ground clearance.
+The X-Line versions are in some ways the opposite of the GT-Line, with suspension that’s raised by 15mm to provide more ground clearance.
 This is accentuated by extended wheelarches and bumpers, designed to give the Picanto a tough SUV-style look.
-Of course, there’s little real off-road benefit, as the standard 1.25-litre engine and front-wheel drive are the same as the regular car.
+Of course, there’s little real off-road benefit, as the 1.0-litre engine and front-wheel drive are the same as the regular car.

 It’s a shame its stylish 16-inch alloy wheels also mean there’s more road noise and a less comfortable ride than the standard Picanto.
 It’s less comfortable than the Vauxhall Viva Rocks, but more fun to drive, with better steering, more power and a gearbox that’s always pleasant to use.
-Ultimately though, the Suzuki Ignis trumps both overall, with its superior handling and ride.
+Ultimately though, the Toyota Aygo X trumps both overall, with its superior handling and ride.

 Kia Picanto petrol engines

 The 66bhp 1.0-litre engine is well-suited to urban use but it’s also happy on country lanes and not entirely out of its comfort zone when called upon to make a long journey.
 Its 0-60mph performance is modest on paper at 13.8 seconds, but it doesn’t feel at all lethargic when pulling away; it’s at higher speeds where acceleration really tails off.
-In our own testing, we found it could get from 0-60mph in 12.4 seconds, making it quicker than the Skoda Citigo or Renault Twingo, while also being just as quiet as the refined Skoda at 70mph.
+In our own testing, we found it could get from 0-60mph in 12.4 seconds, making it quicker than the Toyota Aygo X, which takes a rather sluggish 15 seconds.

-It can struggle on steep hills though, which is where the extra grunt of the 84bhp 1.25-litre engine really makes its presence felt.
+It can struggle on steep hills though, which is where the extra grunt of the formerly available 84bhp 1.25-litre engine really made its presence felt.
 It manages 0-60mph in 11.6 seconds, so is easier to drive when merging with fast-flowing motorway traffic, too.
-It doesn’t feel as sweet as the smaller engine, though – it’s not especially enthusiastic to rev. This means the GT-Line model feels a little stifled.
+It doesn’t feel as sweet as the smaller engine, though, and it’s not especially enthusiastic to rev.

 For a mini-hot hatch feel, there's also the turbocharged 1.0-litre T-GDi engine with 99bhp.
 That's quite a lot of oomph in a car this small – the Volkswagen up!
 GTI only has 113bhp – and it feels enthusiastic, and completes 0-60mph in 9.8 seconds.